 The district-level regressions are weighted by district population and the standard errors are robust and corrected for clustering at state-region level.
 In some districts, there are very few wage observations.
 To avoid the influence of outliers, the districts where the number of wage observations for either males or females was less than 5 were dropped from the analysis.

 Dropping districts where either male or female observations are few in number results in a data set with equal observations for males and females.
 However, this could lead to a biased sample as the districts where female participation in the casual labor market is the least are most likely to be excluded from the sample.
-To see whether such selection matters, we also estimate male labor demand function for districts in which number of male wage observations) and similarly estimate female labor demand function for districts in which number of female observations) and similarly (ignoring the paucity, if any, of male wage observations).
+To see whether such selection matters, we also estimate male labor demand function for districts in which number of male wage observations are at least five (ignoring the paucity, if any, in the number of female observations) and similarlyestimate female labor demand function for districts in which number of female wage observations are at least five (ignoring the paucity, if any, of male wage observations).